github/backup-utils/README.md

 ### Support

-If you have any questions about how to backup your data from the GitHub Enterprise appliance please get in touch with [Enterprise Support](https://enterprise.github.com/support/)!
+If you have any questions about how to backup your data from the GitHub Enterprise appliance please get in touch with [GitHub Enterprise Support](https://enterprise.github.com/support/)!